Posidonia australis: Description

 From left: immature fruits attached to plant, mature fruit released from plant, splitting fruit ready to release seed.

 Posidonia australis is a flowering plant occurring in dense meadows, or along channels, in white sand.
 It is found at depths from 1–15 m.
 Subsurface rhizomes and roots provide stability in the sands it occupies.
 Erect rhizomes and leaves reduce the accumulation of silt.

 The leaves are ribbon-like and 11–20 mm wide.
 They are bright green, perhaps becoming browned with age.
 The terminus of the leaf is rounded or absent through damage.
 They are arranged in groups with older leaves on the outside, longer and differing in form from the younger leaves they surround.

 The species is monoecious.
 The flowers appear on small spikes on leafless stems, two bracts on each spike.
 The plant pollinates by hydrophily, by dispersing in the water.

 Posidonia australis reproduction usually occurs through sexual or asexual methods but, under extreme conditions, by pseudovivipary.

 A 2013 study showed that P. australis can sequester carbon 35 times more efficiently than rainforests.

 In 2022, a study by the School of Biological Sciences and Oceans Institute at The University of Western Australia showed that a single plant of this species can grow vegetatively by using rhizomes to cover an extensive area, similar to buffalo grass.
 This particular specimen has double the number of chromosomes of other studied populations (40 chromosomes instead of the usual 20).

+This species has been known to form sea balls.